ginason/knockrilnc_assessment/README.md

 ## How to run the app
-You need to use two terminal to run two server.
+You need to use two terminal to run two servers.
 Open http://localhost:8080 to view it in the browser.

 1. npm start